Turning from Sin to a Life Well-Lived

 Lately I’ve been soberly pondering how to live now; I want to have lived a well-lived life at the end.
 One of the blessings of serving at a ministry like Harvest USA is growing in grace while being daily confronted in my work with the devastation of sexual sin.
 Our staff and I are honored (truly!) to be invited into the pain of men, women, couples, and parents, and to walk alongside them.

-They are facing the wreckage, pain and heartache of hurting Christians who, after a season of giving way to sin, are now turning back to Christ.
-The road is both glorious and painful as the grace and love of Jesus Christ floods into and awakens someone from the dulling and destructive impact of living in sexual sin.
-Emotional affairs, random sexual hook-ups, feasting on the ugly and foul “banquet table” of pornography, enslaving and obsessive co-dependent relationships and sexual-sharing with one or more persons outside of marriage; these are the things we hear of in our offices and our support groups.
+They are facing the wreckage, pain, and heartache as hurting Christians who, after a season of giving way to sin, are now turning back to Christ.
+As the grace and love of Jesus Christ floods into and awakens someone from the dulling and destructive impact of living in sexual sin, the road is both glorious and painful.
+Emotional affairs, random sexual hook-ups, feasting on the ugly and foul “banquet table” of pornography, enslaving and obsessive co-dependent relationships, and sexual sharing with one or more persons outside of marriage—these are the things we hear in our offices and our support groups daily.

-I began to read and reflect upon Paul’s pastoral letters to Timothy and Titus, wondering how Paul arrived at a life-place where he could say towards the end of his life: I have fought the good fight, I have finished the race, I have kept the faith (2 Timothy 4:7).
+I also began to read and reflect upon Paul’s pastoral letters to Timothy and Titus, wondering how Paul arrived at a point where he could say towards the end of his life, “I have fought the good fight, I have finished the race, I have kept the faith” (2 Timothy 4:7, ESV).

 What do you think?
 Are there heroes of the faith in your life?
 Who do you look up to, and what are the daily or habitual faith steps they took that bore the fruit of a life well-lived?
 No one walks this life of faith alone.
 God has given us a “cloud of witnesses” to show us how to live well.